 Then, based on the type of mycotoxins in your system, you’ll likely begin a binder protocol.
 “Binders” are fibrous substances like activated charcoal, chlorella, or resins that bind to the mycotoxins within your body, sop them up, and eliminate them from your system.
 This will alleviate symptoms as the mycotoxins are expelled.

 Since the level and source of mold toxicity varies widely and the symptoms can be so spread across the board, treatment can be quite complex, and long-term.
-“It typically takes 6-18 months for a full-scale treatment to take effect and fix the problem,” says Dr. Jamison.
+“It typically takes 6-18 months for a full-scale treatment to take effect and fix the problem,” says Dr. Roca.

 How to Prevent Mold Illness